 The obvious reason is that most of the gas-deficient galaxies lost their gas in the past and aren't currently doing so.
 Over time, their streams are expected to dissolve into the intracluster medium and become undetectable.
 That's the short answer, and it's not wrong.
 But the longer answer is much more interesting.

 Independently of this worry about the Virgo cluster, I was involved with a project to make a simple analytical model of ram pressure stripping.
-To get the precise details requires full-blown hydrodynamical simulations, but it turns out the just the basics (i.e. how much gas is lost in how much time), you can get away with a simple analytic formula (you can play with the models online at Joachim Köppen's website).
+To get the precise details requires full-blown hydrodynamical simulations, but it turns out that for just the basics (i.e. how much gas is lost in how much time), you can get away with a simple analytic formula (you can play with the models online at Joachim Köppen's website).
 And by estimating where in the cluster a galaxy is, it's possible to estimate how much pressure it should be experiencing, and whether it should be currently losing gas or not.
 That means we can quantifiably predict how many streams we expect to detect, instead of just tilting our heads and saying, "I'm sure there should be more than that."

 Well... "predict" is a strong word – there are too many different effects at work, too many uncertainties with the models, and the observational sample is too small – for anything quite so rigorous.
 But we do end up with an interesting comparison between theory and data.

 First, we showed that stream orientation matters.
-At the wrong angles streams won't be detectable, either because their flux is spread out so much that our sensitivity would be insufficient, or because they'd appear too short to be recognises as streams at all.
+At the wrong angles streams won't be detectable, either because their flux is spread out so much that our sensitivity would be insufficient, or because they'd appear too short to be recognised as streams at all.
 But this effect is relatively small.

 Second, you need the right visualisation techniques to find them.
 I was naively expecting streams to jump out instantly when looking at the data, but most of them are just too short for that.
 But when you know what you're looking for, they're there.
 We showed in exhaustive statistical detail that these features, small though they be, are categorically not the effects of random noise.
 Two referees (!) didn't believe us about this, but they were wrong (one of whom, strangely, even questioned the existence of one of the streams we'd found which had been known about for many decades in other surveys !).
-This methodology is something I'll describe in more detail in the visualisation pages.

 Third, our model of which galaxies are currently losing gas.
 We found remarkably good agreement here between theory and observation – hopefully we'll be able to extend this to other galaxies in the cluster for more reliable estimates.
 But the key point is that we're quite confident that it really is only galaxies which are losing gas right now that have streams; those which are merely deficient might have lost their gas in the distant past.
 Deficiency isn't a good proxy for current activity.